 Information about the types of probate decisions that can be appealed can be found in California Probate Code sections 1300, 1303 and 1304.
 But remember: A decision cannot be appealed simply because you disagree with it; the probate court should have made an error that affected the outcome of the case.

 The probate appeals process can be complicated.
 Having a knowledgeable probate appeals lawyer in your corner can be invaluable in defending or taking an appeal to court.
-Speak to one of our attorneys as early as today by scheduling a call for your free consultation.
+Speak to one of our attorneys as early as today by requesting a call for a free consultation.